 Does my business need a mobile app?

-In short, if you are big company, you can have an app.
-If you are not, make your site mobile ready.
+In short, if you are a big company, you can have an app.
+If you are not, make sure your site is mobile-ready.

 How to get payments?